Skip Nav Skip to Search

 Entities that expend $500,000 or more in Federal funds (from all sources) in a fiscal year require an organization-wide financial and compliance audit report.
 The audit must be performed in accordance with the Government Accountability Office Government Auditing Standards, located at http://www.gao.gov/govaud/ybk0.htm and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Sub-grantees are required to submit to OKOHS (within 90 days of completion) a copy of any audit report received by Sub-grantee in connection with any audit performed by or as a requirement of any regulatory body (federal, state or local) that is conducted with respect to activity taking place during the term of the OKOHS/DHS/FEMA Award.
 OKOHS will review the audit and determine if any findings exist which may impact the ability of the Sub-grantee to continue to receive funds pursuant to this grant or future funding opportunities.

-11. Commingling of Funds: The Sub-grantee is prohibited from commingling funds on either a program-by-program or a project-by-project basis without prior written approval of OKOHS and DHS/FEMA.
+12. Commingling of Funds: The Sub-grantee is prohibited from commingling funds on either a program-by-program or a project-by-project basis without prior written approval of OKOHS and DHS/FEMA.
 The accounting systems of all Sub-grantees must ensure that agency funds are not commingled with funds from other awards or Federal agencies.
-Each award must be accounted for separately by the awarding agency.
+Each award must be accounted for separately.

-12. Confidential Information: Any reports, information, data, etc., given to, prepared or assembled by the Sub-grantee under this grant (which OKOHS requests to be kept confidential) shall not be made available to any individual or organization by the Sub-grantee without prior written approval of OKOHS.
+13. Confidential Information: Any reports, information, data, etc., given to, prepared or assembled by the Sub-grantee under this grant, which OKOHS requests to be kept confidential, shall not be made available to any individual or organization by the Sub-grantee without prior written approval of OKOHS.

-13. Conflict Of Interest: To take every precaution to avoid the appearance of a conflict of interest.
+14. Conflict Of Interest: Sub-grantees should take every precaution to avoid the appearance of a conflict of interest.
 Violations of the conflict of interest standards may result in criminal, civil, or administrative penalties.
 In the use of agency project funds, officials or employees of State or local units of government shall avoid any action that might result in, or create the appearance of:

 • Using his or her official position for private gain;

-15. Data Universal Numbering System (DUNS) Numbers: That the Sub-grantee will obtain a Data Universal Numbering System (DUNS) Number (a nine digit number established and assigned by Dun and Bradstreet, Inc. (D&B) to uniquely identify business entities) for its organization and provide that number to OKOHS as a precondition of funding reimbursement under the grant.
+16. Data Universal Numbering System (DUNS) Numbers: The Sub-grantee will obtain a Data Universal Numbering System (DUNS) Number (a nine digit number established and assigned by Dun and Bradstreet, Inc. (D&B) to uniquely identify business entities) for its organization and provide that number to OKOHS as a precondition of funding reimbursement under the grant.
 A DUNS number may be obtained from D&B by telephone (currently 866.705.5711) or via the Internet at http://fedgov.dnb.com/webform

-16. Debarment Certification (Agreement Article 15): All recipients must comply with Executive Orders 12549 and 12689, which provide protection against waste, fraud and abuse by debarring or suspending those persons deemed irresponsible in their dealings with the Federal government.
+17. Debarment and Suspension: All recipients must comply with Executive Orders 12549 and 12689, which provide protection against waste, fraud and abuse by debarring or suspending those persons deemed irresponsible in their dealings with the Federal government.
 See Schedule 2

-17. DHS Seals, Logo, and Flags (Agreement Article 4): All recipients must obtain DHS’s approval prior to using the DHS seal(s), logos, crests or reproductions of flags or likenesses of DHS agency officials, including use of the United States Coast Guard seal, logo crests or reproduction of flags or likenesses of Coast Guard officials.
+18. DHS Seals, Logo, and Flags: All recipients must obtain DHS’s approval prior to using the DHS seal(s), logos, crests or reproductions of flags or likenesses of DHS agency officials, including use of the United States Coast Guard seal, logo crests or reproduction of flags or likenesses of Coast Guard officials.

-18. Drug-Free Workplace Certification (Agreement Article 14): All recipients must comply with the Drug-Free Workplace Act of 1988 (412 U.S.C. § 701 et seq.), which requires that all organizations receiving grants from any Federal agency agree to maintain a drug-free workplace.
+20. Drug-Free Workplace Regulations: All recipients must comply with the Drug-Free Workplace Act of 1988 (412 U.S.C. § 701 et seq.), which requires that all organizations receiving grants from any Federal agency agree to maintain a drug-free workplace.
 The regulations are codified at 2 CFR 3001.
 See Schedule 2

-19. Duplication of Benefits (Agreement Article 13): State, Local and Tribal Recipients must comply with 2 CFR Part §225, Appendix A paragraph (C)(3)(c), which provides that any cost allocable to a particular Federal award or cost objective under the principles provided for in this authority may not be charged to other Federal awards to overcome fund deficiencies.
-However, this prohibition would not preclude governmental units from shifting costs that are allowable under two or more awards in accordance with existing program agreements.
+21. Duplication of Benefits: State, Local and Tribal Recipients must comply with 2 CFR Part §225, Appendix A paragraph (C)(3)(c), which provides that any cost allocable to a particular Federal award or cost objective under the principles provided for in this authority may not be charged to other Federal awards to overcome fund deficiencies.

-22. Equipment: That only equipment that is approved in writing by OKOHS will be permitted to be purchased with DHS/FEMA funds.
-As a general rule, equipment purchased with OKOHS funding must be allowable (for the respective grant program funds to be used) in accordance with DHS’s “Authorized Equipment List”.
+24. Equipment: Only equipment that is approved in writing by OKOHS will be permitted to be purchased with DHS/FEMA funds.
+As a general rule, equipment purchased with OKOHS funding must be allowable for the respective grant program funds to be used in accordance with DHS’s “Authorized Equipment List”.

 To be responsible for replacing or repairing equipment that is lost, stolen, damaged, or destroyed as a result of Sub-grantee’s willful or negligent action.
 Property with a cost in excess of $10,000 that is purchased using OKOHS/DHS/FEMA funding must be insured for casualty loss unless a written exception to this requirement is permitted by OKOHS.
 Property losses should be reported to OKOHS immediately.